 In many cases the metal blade can be used for kneading (see About Kneading Dough above.
 If you need or prefer the traditional plastic dough blade, it can be purchased separately and usually costs less than $20.
 See it on Amazon here: Cuisinart FP-749TX-1 Dough Blade

 The three specialty discs available for this model are: Julienne, Fine Grating, and 6mm Thick Slicing Discs.
-These can be purchased in a complete set of 3 (the best value), or you can buy each disc individually.
+They are no longer sold in a set, but you can buy each disc individually.

 A significant majority of consumers are very pleased with this model.
 It earns praise for being reasonably quiet to operate, easy to clean, and in general living up to realistic expectations.
 In particular users mention success with nut butters, pizza dough, pie crusts, pesto, and hummus, as well as vegetable slicing/chopping and grating cabbage for slaw.